dbortoluzzi/ats-proto/DOCUMENTATION.md

 - *authentication.service.ts*: it provides the logic to talk with `auth` microservice

 **interceptor**:
-- *auth*: intercepts the http requests, adding in the http header the private `token` in a transparente way. it intercepts also the error 401 (UNAUTHORIZED), returning the flow to the login page.
+- *auth*: intercepts the http requests, adding in the http header the private `token` in a transparent way. it intercepts also the error 401 (UNAUTHORIZED), returning the flow to the login page.
 - *auth-guard*: check every page changes if the `currentUser` object is persisted in the LocalStorage of the browser.
 If it's not present, return to login page.

 ## YET TO BE DEVELOPED...
 - Back end:
     - encryption of the password, using a hashing algorithm (with random salt)
+    - now, for each account, it's available only one `token`, so the credentials (username, password) can be used once at the same time.
+Adding a list of `token` by user, this limit can be exceeded.
+     It can be useful adding an expiration to the token.
 - Front end:
     - dockerization of the Angular APP (now it's bundled inside the NGINX container)
     - registration of an account